|Nutrition Facts (per serving)|

-- Marinate the chicken or tofu in the cornstarch-soy sauce mixture, coating all sides.
+Marinate the chicken in the cornstarch-soy sauce mixture, coating all over.
 Set aside.

 Cook the Noodles

-- Gently boil rice noodles 5 to 10 minutes just until noodles are soft enough to eat but still firm and a little bit crunchy (they will finish cooking later).
+Gently boil rice noodles for 2 to 5 minutes (depending on the thickness and brand of the noodles), or until noodles are soft enough to eat but still firm and a little bit crunchy (they will finish cooking later).

 Make the Stir-Fry Sauce

-- Heat a wok or large frying pan over medium-high heat.
-Add 2 tablespoons oil and swirl around, then add the garlic, galangal or ginger, chicken or tofu (together with the marinade), mushrooms, and a few tablespoons of stock.
+Heat a wok or large frying pan over medium-high heat.
+Add 2 tablespoons oil and swirl around; then add the garlic, galangal or ginger, chicken (together with the marinade), mushrooms, and a few tablespoons of stock.
 Stir-fry 5 minutes.
 When pan becomes dry, add a little more chicken stock, 1 to 2 tablespoons at a time.

-- Add pepper and stir-fry another 1 to 2 minutes.
+Add the bell pepper and stir-fry another 1 to 2 minutes.
 Add the reserved noodles plus stir-fry sauce.
 Using two utensils, lift and turn the noodles or use a tossing motion, like tossing a salad.
-Keep heat turned up.
-Stir-fry in this way until the sauce is well distributed throughout the noodles (1 to 2 minutes).
+Keep the heat turned up.
+Stir-fry in this way until the sauce is well distributed throughout the noodles, 1 to 2 minutes.

 Add bean sprouts, continuing to stir-fry another minute.

 Remove from heat and taste-test for salt and flavor, adding 1 tablespoon more fish sauce or soy sauce if not salty or flavorful enough.
 If too salty, add another squeeze of lime juice.